Jonty/uk_petitions_data/README.md

 Done:
 -----

-* A complete dump of all the basic petitions data for every public petition for every government
+* A complete dump of the full petitions data for every public petition for every government
 * A complete dump of petitions.number10.gov.uk converted into the same format as the modern petitions website
 * Automatic hourly updates by a CircleCi job
 * Vote counts by country and constituency